• UAPP

 On your first visit to the Retirement Planner, please click Register Now after selecting the link below.
 You can prepare retirement estimates that use your actual data and you can access your annual member statement.
 For assistance, please call the UAPP Administration Centre at 1.866.709.2092 between 6 a.m. and 6 p.m.
 Alberta time during business days.

-• The UAPP is financed by employer and employee contributions, and by investment earnings.
-The Alberta Government also contributes towards eliminating the unfunded liability for service before 1992.
+• The UAPP is financed by employee and employer contributions and by investment earnings.
+The Alberta Government also makes contributions towards eliminating the unfunded liability for service before 1992.
+The Plan’s funds are invested in a diversified portfolio.

 It is the mission of the Board to deliver on its mandate in a manner that is consistent with: